 Ideally, the brine should be made a day ahead of time.
 This allows the flavor additions a chance to infuse the brine.

 And it also insures that the salt and sugar are completely dissolved into the solution.

 For a container, a food grade 5 gallon bucket works fine.
 You'll need

 Better still is an insulated water cooler, the kind you see on road-crew trucks in the summer.
 The shape and size of these coolers is perfect for brining a whole turkey, and being insulated, the turkey and brine can be kept cold with bags of ice.

 A standard turkey brine contains the right kind of salt , sugar and seasonings.
 Normally, between three quarters of a cup and one full cup of salt is used per gallon of water.

 For a 10-14 pound turkey, two gallons of brine is what you need if you use an upright brining container, like a bucket or a water cooler.
 If you use a normal box-shaped cooler, you'll need more than two gallons.

-where you'll learn about turkey smoking from start to finish.
+To learn how to put these brines to good use, see Making Smoked Turkey, where you'll learn about turkey smoking from start to finish.